RoniNiklas/randomreactprojs/README.md

 2. Start the container

-docker run -p 5000:5000 roniniklas/reactprojs
+docker run -p 5000:5000 -d roniniklas/reactprojs

 3. The application is now available in port 5000 using your docker IP